 There is also a group known as Oromo Liberation Front which has been labeled as outlaw and a terrorist organisation by the Ethiopian government.
-The organisation was started in 1973 by Oromo nationalists to promote self-determination for the Oromo people against what they call “Abyssinian colonial rule”
+The organisation was started in 1973 by Oromo nationalists to promote self-determination for the Oromo people against what they call “Abyssinian colonial rule”.

 Zimbabwe Peace Project reported a 15% increase in human rights violations that were “directly linked” to the new push for polls in 2012 and 2 years earlier, attempts by the Prime Minister to develop the Constitution have been sabotaged by the camp of Robert Mugabe.
-Public meetings were banned, arbitrary arrests, looting and ransacking, have pushed the country into violence.
-In general, Zimbabwean government has remained a troubled coalition characterised by bickering and stalemate.
+Public meetings were banned, arbitrary arrests, looting, and ransacking, have pushed the country into violence.
+In general, the Zimbabwean government has remained a troubled coalition characterized by bickering and stalemate.
 The political impasse has impacted negatively on the benefits of a good governance and stalled Zimbabwe from operating in its full capacity.
 It has generally constrained peaceful political participation as well as economic progress.

-Chad has drastically improved it’s position by striking a more healthy relationship with her neighbouring countries.
+Chad has drastically improved its position by striking a more healthy relationship with her neighbouring countries.
 In the recent past, Chad was politically insecure and volatile.
 Ethnic clashes, banditry and fighting between government forces and rebel groups contributed to a worsening security situation in the region.
 It was reported that an estimated 180,000 Chadians were forced from their homes within three years while 285,000 refugees from the Central African Republic (CAR) and the Darfur region of Sudan have fled violence in their own countries and live in refugee camps in eastern Chad.
 The instability also impacted some 700,000 Chadians whose communities have been disrupted by fighting and strained by the presence of the displaced.

 4. Central African Republic